-Digital Nomad Gear and Equipment: 25 Must-Have Items
+Digital Nomad Gear and Equipment: 25 Essential Items

-In this article, I’ll walk you through my absolute must-have items for minimalist travel on the road.
+In this article, I’ll share my absolute must-have items for minimalist travel on the road.
 You’ll learn from my mistakes and find what works, what doesn’t, and what to look out for in your digital nomad gear and equipment setup.

 Digital Nomad Tech and Remote Work Essentials